 He had been plotting the attack all week.
-The weapon was concealed so well, that I didn’t even know he had it until it was drawn, a surprise attack on one of the most notorious villains in the galaxy, Darth Vader.
+The weapon was concealed so well, that I didn’t even know my son had it until it was drawn, a surprise attack on one of the most notorious villains in the galaxy, Darth Vader.
 So started our morning at the Atlanta Dragon Con Parade.
 The 2016 parade kicks off on Saturday, Sept.
 3 at 10 a.m. with an expected 3,200 costumed participants marching!

 Bring Provisions: Makes sure everyone is happy at parade time.
 Bring water and snacks to stay hydrated, fed and happy.
 If you get there at 8 am, it can be a long wait.
 To pass the time, head to the beginning of the parade and watch the characters milling around before the start, but be careful to stay out of their way.
 Some of these folks are very serious about their costumes.

 Get into the spirit: If the kids have a cape or fairy wings, wear them, lots of folks dress up just to watch the parade.
 We found Elf on the street last year.
 This is a great time to get some milage out of that Halloween costume too.

 Expect Parking to be Tough: In addition to DragonCon, the Chick-fil-A Kickoff Game is at the Georgia Dome.
 If you are wondering where to park for the DragonCon parade, the big decks on International or Baker near Williams/Spring may be good choices.
 If they’re full, you may have to park farther away and walk to the parade route.
 MARTA to Civic Center or Peachtree Center is also a good choice.
 Plan ahead.